The 12 most beautiful football stadiums in the world

 Take this place in isolation and it’s not dissimilar from a Spotland or a Crown Ground – but with no disrespect to Rochdale or Accrington, its environs propel the setting beyond the ordinary.
 Located in Eibar, at the base of a steep Basque Country valley, the Ipurua is very beautiful indeed, and has also been home to something of a miracle: the minnows were promoted to La Liga for the first time ever in 2014, and despite being relegated last season, retained their place in the top tier, getting reinstated after Elche CF were sent down instead for financial mismanagement.
 Undoubtedly the most interesting place to see Messi, CR7 & Co. play this year.

-Previously, and more pleasingly, known as Bluetongue Stadium due to a tie-in with the local lager brewer, the A-League side’s stadium is based in Gosford on the Central Coast of New South Wales.
-The view of the local estuary, Brisbane Water – all palm trees and bobbing yachts – is so marvellous that the architects did the right thing and only terraced three sides of the ground: enough to house 20,000 fans, but preserving a sea vista from every seat in the house.
+Previously, and more pleasingly, known as Bluetongue Stadium due to a tie-in with a local lager brewer, the A-League side’s stadium is based in Gosford on the Central Coast of New South Wales.
+The view of the local estuary, Brisbane water – all palm trees and bobbing yachts – is so marvellous that the architects did the right thing and only terraced three sides of the ground: enough to house 20,000 fans (more likely to show up when the rugby league team is playing), but preserving a sea vista from every seat in the house.

 Pancho Arena, Hungary